-Our vision is to grow continually as a comprehensive music program, with pre-professional training opportunities, that builds lives for achievement in music and cultural transformation in Christ. music program generally produces six full concerts each academic year and numerous church visits each semester.
-The department frequently invites guest artists to campus for performances and workshops for students.
-The department encourages student participation in national conferences and festivals and prepares students for internships with music professionals in the area.
+Our vision is to grow continually as a comprehensive music program, with pre-professional training opportunities, that builds lives for achievement in music and cultural transformation in Christ.
+The music program generally produces six full concerts each academic year and numerous church visits each semester.
+The department frequently invites guest artists to campus for performances and workshops for department encourages students.
+The student participation in national conferences and festivals and prepares students for internships with music professionals in the area.
 Participation in concerts is open to all students, regardless of major, and community members.